jpsalvadorm63/react-briza/react_router/COURSE_09.md

 }
 ```

-Now whenever we create our App element, we need to pass it a data prop - React 101.
+Now whenever we create our Widget element, we need to pass it a data prop - React 101.

-Where are we creating the App element?
+Where are we creating the Widget element?
 There are two places.
 The first place is inside of server/index.js for when we server render and the second is inside of browser/index.js for when the browser picks it up.
 Let's modify both of those and add a data prop of Tyler.

 ```
 // browser/index.js